KonoSuba: An Explosion on This Wonderful World!

 KonoSuba: An Explosion on This Wonderful World! (この素晴らしい世界に爆焔を！, Kono Subarashii Sekai ni Bakuen o!) is a Japanese light novel trilogy by Natsume Akatsuki, a spin-off of his KonoSuba: God's Blessing on This Wonderful World! series.
 It is illustrated by Kurone Mishima.
-It received a light novel sequel and a manga adaptation.
+It received a manga adaptation and a two-volume light novel sequel KonoSuba: An Explosion on this Wonderful World!
+Bonus Story (which received a manga adaptation published in English under the name Konosuba: Even More Explosions on This Wonderful World!).
+The light novels and manga have been published in English by Yen Press.
 An anime television series adaptation produced by Drive aired between April and June 2023.

+Plot

+It depicts Megumin's past before she met Kazuma and Aqua, showing how she met Yunyun, gained her explosion magic, and began her adventuring career.